edwardUL99/StudSysCppLibrary/README.md

 # How to use
 You can copy all the headers into a studsys folder in /usr/include or into a different directory and then include the headers required
 When compiling the UI code make sure you specify -lstudsys and if necessary -L<path> where path is the location of the libstudsys.so

+For the sql files, when setting up the database, you need to set up a user that has full access to the database that will be used.
+You can then import the sql files using (on linux): mysql -u <user> --password=<password> <database-name> < <sql-file>.sql